Michael Brooks (defensive back): Denver Broncos

 In 1993, he was signed as a free agent by the Denver Broncos.
 He was cut on August 24.

-Baltimore Baltimore CFLers (CFL)
+Baltimore CFLers

 On May 21, 1994, he signed with the Baltimore CFLers of the Canadian Football League.
 He was a part of the franchise's inaugural season, while helping his team reach the Grey Cup (first American-based CFL team to achieve this goal) and receiving Eastern All-Star honors.
 He was released in June 1995.

-Memphis Mad Dogs (CFL)
+Memphis Mad Dogs

 On July 31, 1995, he signed with the Memphis Mad Dogs of the Canadian Football League.
 He originally was placed on the practice roster, but later played in three regular season games.
 His main role was on the special teams, where he made seven tackles.
 On September 16, he was released after refusing to accept a new contract with a reduced salary.

-Personal life

-After football, he worked for American Express.